vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ## Background

-During a product strategy session, our CEO had announced that we  develop a new product -- a simulation for sales executives.
+During a strategy session, our CEO had announced that we  develop a new product -- a simulation for sales executives.
 He opined that since there were no effective trainings that teach a formal sales process to freshers, a simulation about the process of selling, would work well in this regard.
 Most of the people in the room looked looked confused without much context of the problem.

 ### Bringing order to the chaos